tytydraco/yessleep/out/If_You_See_Yourself_in_the_Woods_Run_The_Reason_Ill_Never_Take_My_Son_Camping_Again__.md

 Truth be told, I hadn’t been camping in years.
 Fond memories of childhood fishing trips and backyard campouts with my own dad felt like a lifetime ago.
 Work had a way of taking over, and lately, it had been consuming more than its fair share.

-“Just one thing,” I added, my smile fading slightly.
-“The boss just dropped a major project on me.
-I might have to work most of the weekend.”

-Disappointment clouded Jake’s face, though he tried to hide it with a forced smile.
-“Oh, that’s okay, Dad.
-We can go another time.”

-My heart sank.
-This was supposed to be our chance to reconnect, a chance to be the kind of dad who took his son camping.

-After listening to Jake’s retelling of Daniel’s camping trip story, it had stirred something in me—a friendly rivalry.
+But after listening to Jake’s retelling of Daniel’s camping trip story, it had stirred something in me—a friendly rivalry.
 I was suddenly determined to one-up Daniel and his dad, to make sure my boy had the camping trip of a lifetime.

-A grin spread across my face as I promised Jake, “Yeah you know what Jake?
+A grin spread wide across my face as I promised Jake, “Yeah you know what Jake?
 We’re gonna go camping, and it’s going to be the best camping trip ever!
 As soon as I can take a break from work, we’ll go.”

 Jake’s excitement was contagious.
 He jumped up and down with joy, and I couldn’t help but laugh.
 It hit me then that I probably should’ve introduced him to camping sooner.